• Skip to primary navigation

 A glass filled with rhubarb lemonade garnished with slices of lemon and a sprig of mint.
 It sits on a white marble tray with other garnish around it.

-This easy rhubarb lemonade recipe is the ultimate summer drink!
-Using a homemade rhubarb simple syrup and freshly juiced lemons makes this a great thirst quencher to enjoy all season long.
+This refreshing rhubarb lemonade recipe is the ultimate warm weather drink!
+Using a sweet rhubarb simple syrup and freshly juiced lemons makes this a great thirst quencher to enjoy all season long.

 A glass filled with rhubarb lemonade and fresh lemon slices sits on a marble tray.